 As a high net worth individual, you don’t mind paying 1% of assets under management as the annual financial advisory fee if the advisor is able to save you hundreds of thousands of dollars.
-It is worth paying the fee if your advisor helps you generate millions of dollars in wealth over a period of time.
+It is worth paying the financial advisor cost as a fee if your advisor helps you generate millions of dollars in wealth over a period of time.
 A flat fee advisor might not be able to concentrate on generating returns while controlling investment costs in the way that a dedicated wealth manager can.
 Read about how important investment costs are to net returns in this downloadable guide on improving portfolio performance for investors with $5 million to $500 million in investible liquid assets.

 As a high net worth or ultra-high net worth individual, you want to be able to clearly see the benefits of paying financial advisor fees.
 Firstly, a good financial advisor will bring in multi-area expertise.
 Whether you are looking to seek advice on taxes, retirement, portfolio management, business succession, or legacy planning, a reputed financial advisor who has experience working with high net worth individuals will be able to help you with all of those topics.
 You do not have to go meet multiple professionals for every single area.
 That would not be very time-efficient.